-"RESOLVED that pursuant to Section 152 of the Companies Act, 2013, Mr. B, who retires by rotation and, being eligible for re-appointment, offers himself for reappointment, be and is hereby re-appointed as a Director of the Company
+"RESOLVED that pursuant to Section 152 of the Companies Act, 2013, Mr. A, who retires by rotation and, being eligible for re-appointment, offers himself for re-appointment, be and is hereby re-appointed as a Director of the company liable to retire by rotation."